rubel75/fold2Bloch-VASP/README.md

 Options:

-  WAVECAR -- name of the input VASP wavefunction file
+  `WAVECAR` -- name of the input VASP wavefunction file

-  FX, FY, FZ -- multiplicity of the primitive cell that was used to construct a supercell
+  `FX:FY:FZ` -- multiplicity of the primitive cell that was used to construct a supercell

-  -ncl -- the WAVECAR is produced by vasp_ncl code, which implies that the wavefunctions are spinors (defauls: assumption that WAVECAR comes from vasp_std or vasp_gam)
+  `-ncl` -- the WAVECAR is produced by vasp_ncl code, which implies that the wavefunctions are spinors (defauls: assumption that WAVECAR comes from vasp_std or vasp_gam)

 Examples of "real life" applications can be found in [arXiv:1405.4218](http://arxiv.org/abs/1405.4218)